Statistically consistent and computationally efficient inference of ancestral DNA sequences in the TKF91 model under dense taxon sampling: Introduction

 In evolutionary biology, the speciation history of living organisms is represented graphically by a phylogeny, that is, a rooted tree whose leaves correspond to current species and branchings indicate past speciation events.
 Phylogenies are commonly estimated from molecular sequences, such as DNA sequences, collected from the species of interest.
 At a high level, the idea behind this inference is simple: the further apart in the Tree of Life are two species, the greater is the number of mutations to have accumulated in their genomes since their most recent common ancestor.
 In order to obtain accurate estimates in phylogenetic analyses, it is standard practice to employ statistical approaches based on stochastic models of sequence evolution on a tree.
 For tractability, such models necessarily make simplifying assumptions about the evolutionary mechanisms involved.
 In particular, commonly omitted are insertions and deletions of nucleotides---also known as indels.
 Properly accounting for indels in statistical phylogenetic analyses remains a major challenge in computational evolutionary biology.

 Here we consider the related problem of reconstructing ancestral sequences on a known phylogeny in a model of sequence evolution incorporating nucleotide substitutions as well as indels.
 The model we consider, often referred to as the TKF91 process, was introduced in the seminal work of Thorne et al.~\cite{thorne1991evolutionary} on the multiple sequence alignment problem (see also~\cite{thorne1992inching}).
 Much is known about ancestral sequence reconstruction (ASR) in substitution-only models.
 See, e.g.,~\cite{EvKePeSc:00,Mossel:01,Sly:09} and references therein, as well as~\cite{liberles2007ancestral} for applications in biology.
 In the presence of indels, however, the only previous ASR result was obtained in~\cite{andoni2012global} for vanishingly small indel rates in a simplified version of the TKF91 process.
-(In related work, Daskalakis and Roch \cite{DaskalakisRoch:13} devised the first polynomial-time phylogenetic tree reconstruction algorithm for sequences in the presence of indels.)
 The results in \cite{andoni2012global} concern what is known as ``solvability''; roughly, a sequence is inferred that exhibits a correlation with the true root sequence bounded away from 0 uniformly in the depth of the tree.
 The ASR problem in the presence of indels is also related to the trace reconstruction problem.
-See, e.g.,~\cite{mitzenmacher2009survey} and references therein.
+See, e.g., the survey ~\cite{mitzenmacher2009survey} and references therein.

-\paragraph{Our results} A desirable property of a reconstruction method is {\bf statistical consistency}, which roughly says that the reconstruction is correct with probability tending to one as the amount of data increases.
+A desirable property of a reconstruction method is {\em statistical consistency}, which roughly says that the reconstruction is correct with probability tending to one as the amount of data increases.
 It is known~\cite{EvKePeSc:00} that this is typically not information-theoretically achievable in the standard setting of the ASR problem.
-Here, however, we consider the {\em taxon-rich context}, in which we have a sequence of trees with {\it uniformly bounded heights} and {\it growing number of leaves}.
-Building on the work of Gascuel and Steel~\cite{GascuelSteel:10}, a necessary and sufficient condition for consistent ancestral reconstruction was derived in~\cite[Theorem 1]{FanRoch17a} in this context.
-In the current paper, we establish statistical consistency for the ASR problem in the TKF91 process in the taxon-rich context.
+Here, however, we consider the {\em taxon-rich setting}, in which we have a sequence of trees with {\it uniformly bounded heights} and {\it growing number of leaves}.
+Building on the work of Gascuel and Steel~\cite{GascuelSteel:10}, a necessary and sufficient condition for consistent ancestral reconstruction was derived in~\cite[Theorem 1]{MR3814241} in this context.